WATCH: Basketball Legend Michael Jordan Spotted Leaving Steve And Cookie's Restaurant In Margate

 MARGATE, N.J.
 (CBS) — There was some star-gazing going on down at the Jersey Shore Tuesday night.
 Basketball legend Michael Jordan was spotted in Margate and those who saw him went absolutely wild.

-Jordan was seen on video smoking a cigar as he was leaving Steve and Cookie’s restaurant.READ MORE: Child Tax Credit Update: What You Need To Know
+Jordan was seen on video smoking a cigar as he was leaving Steve and Cookie’s restaurant.READ MORE: 14-Year-Old Girl Injured By Stray Bullet, Man Killed In Triple Shooting In North Philadelphia

 He was mobbed as he made his way to an SUV that was waiting for him.